near/NEPs/specs/RuntimeSpec/Preparation.md

 Note that some of the instructions considered to affect the control flow in the WebAssembly specification such as `call`, `call_indirect` or `unreachable` do not affect metered block construction and are accounted for much like other instructions not mentioned in this section.
-This also means that calling `used_gas` host function at different points of the same metered block will return the same value.
+This also means that calling the `used_gas` host function at different points of the same metered block would return the same value if the `base` cost was `0`.

 All the instructions covered by a metered block are assigned a fee based on the `regular_op_cost` genesis parameter.
 Pseudo-instructions do not cause any fee to be charged.
 A sum of these fees is